Sushantshah222/Internship-Group-BIM/readme.md

     ```sh
     git checkout -b student-name

-5. create and open the `name.py` file in a text editor.
+5. create and open the `Assignment_1_YourName.html` file in a text editor/Vs Code.

-6. Solve your assignment in a single python file.
+6. Solve your assignment in a single html file.

 7. Save the changes to the file.

 8. Add the modified file to the staging area using the following command and commit it:
     ```sh
-   git add name.py
+   git add Assignment_1_YourName.html
    git commit -m" your commit msg"